dwdas9/home/articles/Misc/Docker/Kafka/Confluent-Kafka.md

 - **ksql-datagen**: A tool for generating sample data for Kafka topics and provides a source of continuously flowing data.
 - **rest-proxy**: Provides a RESTful interface to Kafka clusters.

-Each service is configured with specific environment variables necessary for its operation, ports for external access, and volume mounts where applicable.
-Some services depend on others, which is defined by the `depends_on` attribute ensuring that dependent services are started first.

-The setup may be sufficient for a dev environment as it has a single replica for Kafka and the use of local hostnames.
-The `KAFKA_ADVERTISED_LISTENERS` and other network-related configurations are set up to allow the services to communicate both internally and with the host machine.

 ### <span style="color: Navy;">Fully commented docker-compose.yml</span>

 If you want to know each step of the docker compose file.
 I have placed a fully commented [docker-compose.yml](docker-compose-commented.yml)